 The Amalfi Coast is not only a popular tourist attraction but is also one of the UNESCO World Heritage Sites in Italy.
 It is recognized for its exceptional showcase of Mediterranean coastal landscape.
 The rural landscape and architecture in the region is also an example of how it adapted to the mountainous landscape.

 Crespi d’Adda (1995)

 This company town was established during the 19th and 20th centuries.
 It is located in the province of Bergamo in Lombardy.
 It served to be a town for workers of a textile manufacturing company.
 Today, the town that features a school, clinic, theater, and sports center, together with residential buildings had been preserved.

 The city and province of Ravenna were recognized by UNESCO for its unique collection of early Christian mosaics.
 Some of them were believed to have dated to as far back as the 5th century during the time of the Roman Empire.

 Etruscan Necropolises of Cerveteri and Tarquinia (2004)

-The city of Ferrara was recognized as the center of intellect and art during the 15th and 16th cenhturies, which was the Renaissance period in Italy.
-Great artists like Andrea Mantegna, Jacopo Bellini and Piero della Francesca were responsible for creating the decorations on the House of Este.
+The city of Ferrara was recognized as the center of intellect and art during the 15th and 16th centuries, which was the Renaissance period in Italy.
+Great artists like Andrea Mantegna, Jacopo Bellini, and Piero Della Francesca were responsible for creating the decorations on the House of Este.
 The concept of ‘ideal city’ was also established in Ferrara during this time.

-Genoa: Le Strade Nuove and the System of the Palazzi dei Rolli (2006)
+Genoa: Le Strade Nuove and the System of the Palazzi del Rolli (2006)